NicholasMoser/GNTool/README.md

 The **Characters**, **Audio**, **Graphics**, and **Seqence** tabs contain tools and options for managing each of their respective files.

 You can build ISOs by selecting *Build ISO* under the File menu at the top.
 It is recommended to also select *Parallel Build* if using a multi-core CPU.
+By default, the build will push non-system files to the back of the ISO such that the ISO is exactly 1,459,978,240 bytes (~1.35 GB).
+If you wish for non-system files to immediately be placed after system files, disable the **Push Files to Back of ISO** setting under the File menu.

 :warning: Please be aware of the following :warning: